On day 97 of my 366-day self-care challenge, I focused my attention on calming down. (What can I say? I had a technology meltdown.)

-For those who have ever self-published a book, you’ll identify with this post.
+If you’ve ever self-published a book, you’ll identify with this post.

-The “process” primarily consists of formatting.
+The process consists primarily of formatting.
 Lots and lots of formatting.
-Depending on where you decide to publish, there are varying options and requirements to consider: image size, color, image type, trim size, headers, footers, front cover design, back cover design, page breaks, page numbers and the list goes on.
+Depending on where you decide to publish, there are varying options and requirements to consider: image size, color, image type, trim size, headers, footers, front cover design, back cover design, page breaks, page numbers, and the list goes on.

 I consider myself relatively proficient in Microsoft Word, but for the first time in my life I discovered new formatting options that I didn’t even know existed.
 Eventually, I was adding section breaks and inserting headers like a boss.

 Something went very, very wrong.
 Headings were inconsistent.
 Page numbers were out of order.
 And this was especially disconcerting because I’d been up since 4 a.m. working on it; it was not 3 p.m.
 Cue in the profanity.

 Essentially, I had worked myself into a complete tizzy, but I knew that state of mind would get me nowhere.
 So…I went outside.
 I sat in my swing.
 I ate a snack.
 I took some deep breaths.
 And then I convinced myself that calming down was my only hope for figuring out a solution.

 And I did.

 When we separate ourselves from our emotions, giving ourselves enough time to regain our composure, we find solutions more easily.
 In some ways, self-care is a problem-solver.